 [Also read: Your guide to student loan consolidation ]

-So be sure to consolidate carefully and at best at the beginning of your loan forgiveness process.
-And there is not another best time to consolidate your loans.
+Be sure to consolidate the loan carefully and at the beginning of your loan forgiveness process.
+There is not another best time to consolidate your loans.

 Ways to get the best out of your PSLF -